linera-io/linera-protocol/README.md

 # Create configuration files for 10 user chains.
 # * Private chain states are stored in one local wallet `wallet.json`.
 # * `genesis.json` will contain the initial balances of chains as well as the initial committee.
-./linera --wallet wallet.json create_genesis_config 10 --genesis genesis.json --initial-funding 10 --committee committee.json
+./linera --wallet wallet.json create-genesis-config 10 --genesis genesis.json --initial-funding 10 --committee committee.json

 # Start servers and create initial chains in DB
 for I in 1 2 3 4